forrest79/presenter-tester/readme.md

 Checks that response is `TextResponse`.
 Also, you can provide a `$match` parameter to check that response contains some text.
 You can either pass [pattern](https://tester.nette.org/en/writing-tests#toc-assert-match) or an array plain strings.

 ### `assertNotRenders($matches)`
-Checks that given pattern or strings were not rendered.
+Checks that have given pattern or strings were not rendered.

 ### `assertJson($expected)`
-Checks that response is JSON.
-You can optionally pass expected payload.
+Check that response is JSON.
+You can optionally pass the expected payload.

 ### `assertBadRequest($code)`
-Checks that requests terminates with bad request exception (e.g. 404 not found).
+Checks that requests terminates with bad request exception (e.g., 404 not found).

 ### `assertRedirects(string $presenterName, array $parameters)`
-Checks that request redirects to given presenter.
+Check that request redirects to given presenter.
 You can also pass parameters to check.
 Extra parameters in redirect request are ignored.

 ### `assertRedirectsUrl($url)`
 ### `assertFormValid($formName)`